-Some have a unique idea behind while some have inspiration and full of aesthetic.
-It has been for a while over designing furniture can be seen as conveying emotions and ideas as well as serving utility, comfort and beauty.
+Some have a unique idea behind while some have inspiration and full of aesthetics.
+It has been for a while over designing furniture can be seen as conveying emotions and ideas as well as serving utility, comfort, and beauty.
 These days furniture also serves for the tastes and can reflect the one’s point of view in life.
-Furnishing home is just like open the doors of the very self to other people so it has its own spirit.
+Furnishing a home is just like open the doors of the very self to other people so it has its own spirit.
 But what about furniture looking like a piece of art?
 Let’s discover artistic sculptural furniture pushing boundaries!

 1. Narl.
 Chair – Carl Durkow